yutaro21jp/sovereign-university-data/courses/btc101/en.md

 When hyperinflation occurs, we are no longer talking about 20% per year, but rather 20% per month or, at its peak, even per DAY.
 Experiencing a 100% inflation per day over three days is a realistic scenario that has occurred and continues to happen in our world.

 It is crucial to understand that hyperinflation does not happen by chance, by capitalism, or by political attacks from opponents.
 Hyperinflation is the direct consequence of bad monetary decisions made by central bankers and politicians.
 Its aftermaths affect every citizen and even impacts next generations.
-We kindly invite you to spend five minutes reading the following table to fully realize the real impact of this phenomenon (the ECO204 course further delves into this subject)."
+We kindly invite you to spend five minutes reading the following table to fully realize the real impact of this phenomenon (the ECO204 course further delves into this subject).
 As you can see, no country or currency is potentially safe.

 ![image](assets/en/chapter3/1.webp)